An Easy-to-Make Valance and Cushion Covers

 Kitchen Tea Towel Valance

 When I saw these striped tea towels, I wondered if they couldn’t be fashioned into a new window treatment for the kitchen.
 After all, what’s more at home in the kitchen than a tea towel?

 Three tea towels were used for this 43″- wide window.
 I chose the striped pattern because it’s perfect for a casual kitchen.
 (Also, I can’t be bothered with pins.)
 The vertical lines meant I could just follow one of them in order to sew a straight line.

 Create a rod pocket by laying out the tea towel length-wise, turning over the top edge (side of tea towel) about 3″ and sewing along the original hem.
 About 1 ½” from the top, complete another line of stitching to create the rod pocket and top ruffle.

-My three-dollar valance may not be up to home economics standards, but it does the job just as well.
+My cheap valance may not be up to Home Economics standards, but it looks good anyway.